What Is The Identity Property Of Multiplication

 1. Use Visual Aids and Real-World Examples

 Imagine you have a single apple.
 Multiplying that apple by 1 means you still have one apple.
 This simple illustration can help solidify the understanding of the identity property.
-Similarly, consider a recipe that calls for one cup of flour.
+So similarly, consider a recipe that calls for one cup of flour.
 If you multiply the amount of flour by 1, you still need one cup of flour.

 2. Practice with Various Types of Numbers